Alisafa60/luce-ecommerce-showcase/README.md

 ## Overview

-LUCE is designed around the way fashion products are actually browsed and purchased.
+LUCE is designed around how modest fashion and scarf products are browsed, styled, searched, and purchased.

-The platform supports a variety of fashion products, with special handling for plain and printed scarves, color variants, palette-based products, and essential accessories.
+The platform supports a variety of fashion products, with special handling for scarf-specific behavior such as plain colors, printed palettes, fabric differences, color variants, essentials, and accessories.
 The interface is intentionally minimal and product-first, using photography, spacing, color, and subtle interactions to create a premium shopping experience without overwhelming the customer.

 The project is not only a storefront UI.
-It includes business-specific product modeling, intelligent search, dynamic filtering, color-aware recommendations, admin catalog management, and backend architecture designed around maintainability and performance.
+It includes product modeling, search and filtering, color-aware recommendations, admin catalog management, and backend architecture designed around maintainability and performance.

 ---